Infinite randomness critical behavior of the contact process on networks with long-range connections: Introduction

 It is worth mentioning that, provided it is controlled by an IRFP, the transition of the disordered contact process falls into the same universality class as that of the random transverse-field Ising model on any structure, as the strong disorder renormalization rules of the two models are identical (apart from factors that are irrelevant at criticality) \cite{fisher}.
 Besides regular lattices, the (zero-temperature) quantum phase transition in this model has been studied also on a LRC network when the underlying network is driven through a (long-range) percolation transition \cite{dl}.
 Here, the critical exponents of the model can be expressed in terms of those of the percolation transition.
-However, the nature of the quantum phase transition controlled by the strength of the transversal field (on the percolating LRC network), which is a much harder problem, and which is the subject of this work, has not been revealed yet.
-Due to universality, the results of our investigations can immediately be transferred to the quantum critical behavior of the random tranverse-field Ising model.
+However, the nature of the quantum phase transition controlled by the strength of the transverse field (on the percolating LRC network) rather than the percolation probability has not been revealed yet.
+This (much harder) problem corresponds to that formulated in the present work in the language of the contact process.
+Due to universality, the results of our investigations can immediately be transferred to the quantum critical behavior of the random transverse-field Ising model.

 The rest of the paper is organized as follows.
 The precise definition of the model will be given in section \ref{model}.
 In section \ref{scaling}, the scaling theory of the IRFP will be recapitulated.
 Section \ref{sdrg} is devoted to the SDRG analysis of the critical behavior, while results of Monte Carlo simulations are presented in section \ref{montecarlo}.
 Finally, the results are discussed in section \ref{discussion} and conclusions are drawn in section \ref{conclusions}.